jharini/booknotes/system-design/system-design-interview/chapter26/README.md

  * General scalability, availability, reliability

 ## Back-of-the-envelope estimation
-With 50mil DAU, if the game has an even distribution of players during a 24h period, we'd have an average of 50 users per second.
+With 5mil DAU, if the game has an even distribution of players during a 24h period, we'd have an average of 50 users per second (5000000 DAU/10^5 seconds = ~50 users per second).
-However, since distribution is typically uneven, we can estimate that the peak online users would be 250 users per second.
+However, since distribution is typically uneven, we can estimate that the peak online users would be 250 users per second (5 x 50 users per second).

 QPS for users scoring a point - given 10 games per day on average, 50 users/s * 10 = 500 QPS.
 Peak QPS = 2500.